raquelgarcia-q/Portfolio/README.md

 - Continuous Improvement

 # Projects
+> **Note:** Projects in this portfolio are academic, simulated, or independently
+> created projects designed to demonstrate cybersecurity and GRC skills.
+> They do not represent professional client work unless explicitly stated.
 ### Acuity Health — GRC Risk & Compliance Assessment

 This project is a comprehensive GRC assessment developed